 Protecting your home

 Many states have established a homestead exemption, which protects your home from someone who has a legal judgment against you.
 California recognizes the homestead exemption.
-That means, depending on the situation, your home could be completely protected from creditors.
+That means, depending on the situation, your home could be partially protected from creditors.
 The homestead exemption applies only to your primary residence.

 There is one very important exception.
 If you transfer the title of your home to your spouse or a child, because you believe you are about to be sued, it may be considered a fraudulent transfer.